ochoaughini/Autonomous-Code-Agent/README.md

 The first time you run this, it will:

 Create a venv (virtual environment) directory.
-Install torch, transformers, numpy, pyyaml into the venv.
+Install torch, transformers, numpy, pyyaml into the venv (needed for download_model.py itself).
 Download the microsoft/phi-2 model into a phi2_model directory.
-This step can take a while depending on your internet speed.
+This step can take a while depending on your internet speed (Phi-2 is several GBs).
-Install other dependencies from requirements.txt.
+Install all other dependencies from requirements.txt (including Flask, sentence-transformers, faiss-cpu, python-dotenv) into the venv.
 Start the Flask backend server.
 Access the frontend: Once the backend server starts (you'll see Flask logs in your terminal, typically * Running on http://0.0.0.0:5000), open your web browser and navigate to the index.html file.
 You can simply open it directly from your file system (e.g., file:///path/to/your_project_directory/index.html).
 You should now see the "Autonomous Code Agent" frontend.
 Type your query into the text area and click "Engage Agent".
 The backend will process your query, utilize the memory system, generate an embedding, and formulate a response using the Phi-2 model.